AD-Archer/MoviesNoir-Movie-Generator/README.md

 # Movie Generator Branch

-Welcome to the **Movie Generator** branch!
+Welcome to the **Full** branch!
 This branch is dedicated to storing the entire movie generator project.
-The main branch will serve as our **Seasonal Movie Generator**, featuring updates and content relevant to current seasons.
+The main branch will serve as our **Entire Movie Generator**, holding all of movies even during our seasonal events

 ## About this Branch

 In this branch, you'll find:

 - The full implementation of our movie generator.
-- Comprehensive documentation and guides.
-- All related resources and assets.

 ## Contributions